Close

 Are there tax implications for dividends received in a participating policy?

-The tax treatment of dividends in participating policies can vary depending on the jurisdiction and the specific circumstances of the policyholder.
+The tax treatment of dividends in participating policies depends on the policyholder’s specific circumstances and jurisdiction.
 In some cases, dividends may be tax-free, while in others, they may be subject to taxation.

 4